How to Stop Judging Yourself: A Guide to Self-Compassion

 Read More: Feedback Loop Psychology

-Making Self-Compassion Easy, Obvious, Fun, and Automatic
+Making Self-Compassion Easy, Obvious, and Fun

 The key to lasting behavior change isn't willpower - it's reducing friction.
 By making self-compassion easier and more natural than self-judgment, we can rewire our default responses.
 Here's how: